 If you score 30 – 60:

 This is the average range.
-This is the level of enlightenment that most people are at.
+This is the level of spiritual enlightenment most people are at.
 If you are in this range, you can focus reasonably well but you also get distracted by thoughts and feelings.

-If you scored in this range you will find it very helpful to practice some of the intermediate meditation techniques, like Anapanasati, Zen walking, and body scan meditation.
-This will help to improve your focus and to relax and purify your mind.
+If you scored in this range, practice some of the intermediate meditation techniques.
+For instance,Anapanasati, Zen walking, and body scan meditation.
+This will help to improve your focus and to relax your mind.

 If you score 60 – 90:

 Congratulations.
 This is a fantastic range to be in.
 At this range, you are becoming enlightened and are close to reaching spiritual awakening.

-If you are in this range you already enjoy living in the moment and you are usually in control of your thoughts and feelings, which is why you often experience serenity and happiness.
+If you are in this range, you already live in the moment.
+And you are usually in control of your thoughts and feelings.
+Because of this, you often experience serenity and happiness.
 Try some of the advanced meditation techniques like Dhyana and Osho meditations to improve your score.

 If you scored 90 – 100: